 Sugar Plums travel well and are excellent holiday gifts.
-If you are looking for a last-minute made-from-your-own-kitchen gift, sugar plums are perfect: they are very quick, easy and fun to make, delicious and healthful, gluten-free, vegan and raw (if you don’t toast the nuts and use a different sweetener) and truly “a signifier of everything sweet, delectable and lovely.”
+If you are looking for a last-minute made-from-your-own-kitchen gift, sugar plums are perfect: they are very quick, easy and fun to make, delicious and healthful, gluten-free and dairy-free.
+Truly “a signifier of everything sweet, delectable and lovely.”

 Inspired and adapted from a recipe from my friend Maribeth Goodman

 1 cup dried apricots, packed